ubccr/hpc-toolset-tutorial/xdmod/README.md

     - DB Username
     - DB Password

+If you are installing the Job Performance module (as we are in this tutorial)
+- mongoDB connection information

 ### Prerequisites used in this Tutorial

 - Name of the organization: `Tutorial` abbreviation: `hpcts`